-This manual covers standard features and options for truck mounted units with Basic Controls only.
-If your unit is equipped with computerized controllers, please refer to Operation manual number M-103-02R or later.
+This manual covers standard features and options for truck mounted units with computerized controllers and variable width spray bar only.
 If your unit incorporates custom features, some of the information contained in this manual may not apply.
 If you have any questions regarding this manual or your unit, contact your Etnyre dealer or the E. D. Etnyre Service Department at 1-800-995-2116.